rroshdy11/MYSQL-Cheat-Sheet/README.md

 ```
 # 4-Indexes :
 >  [!NOTE]
-> ### a quick lookup table for finding records users need to search frequently.
+> a quick lookup table for finding records users need to search frequently.
 > ## Advantages
-> ### increased performance in searching for records, sorting records, grouping records, or maintaining a unique column.
+> Increased performance in searching for records, sorting records, grouping records, or maintaining a unique column.
 > ## Disadvantages
 >  increased disk space, slower data modification, and updating records in the clustered index.